 CSC is not able to enlist any AEA actor into the CSC2 program.

-In the spring, CSC2 actors will work as a cohort, learning form a diverse cast of peers, to perform one of Shakespeare’s plays for a middle and high school audience at the Carling-Sorenson Theater at Babson College in Wellesley, MA.
-These performances may be supplemented with participation in classroom visits, workshops, and post-show talkbacks for attending schools.
-In addition to rehearsal and performance, CSC2 will also convene as a group led by CSC’s Associate Artistic Director to review techniques in heightened language, then meet weekly to workshop classical monologues with these topics in mind.
+In the spring, CSC2 actors will work as a cohort, learning from a diverse cast of peers, to perform one of Shakespeare’s plays for a middle and high school audience.
+These performances, CSC’s Stage2 Student Matinee Series, may be supplemented with participation in classroom visits, workshops, and post-show talk backs for attending schools.

 Questions?
 Email firstname.lastname@example.org